Looking for registration help or have enrollment questions?

 Extended Absence Notification for Students

-The Office of the Dean of Students and Development may provide assistance to students who experience a family or personal emergency that will result in absence from classes for more than three consecutive class sessions (e.g. death in the family, unplanned hospitalization, etc.) by notifying the student's instructors via email.
-The dean can be contacted at email@example.com
+The Office of the Dean of Students and Development may assist students who experience a family or personal emergency that will result in absence from classes for more than three consecutive class sessions (e.g., death in the family, unplanned hospitalization, etc.) by notifying the student's instructors via email.
+Students can contact the dean at firstname.lastname@example.org.

 Extra and Co-curricular Mandatory Attendance Policy